-Clinical radiologists are medically qualified doctors specialising in the investigation and diagnosis of a range of clinical conditions and diseases, using a variety of imaging techniques such as:
+Clinical radiologists are medically qualified doctors specialising in the use of imaging to investigate, diagnose and treat a range of clinical conditions and diseases

 - computed tomography (CT) scans

 - nuclear imaging

 - positron emission tomography (PET)

 You will also perform many of the interventional procedures and may run patient clinics, prepare patients for surgery, take biopsy samples and perform minimally invasive surgery (interventional radiology).

 You'll work closely as part of a multidisciplinary team that includes radiographers, other doctors and medical staff from a range of specialties and will provide expert guidance and advice.

 Interventional radiology is the only sub-specialty of clinical radiology that is officially recognised by the General Medical Council (GMC).
 Interventional radiology uses image-guided pin-hole surgery to treat a variety of conditions - from life threatening aneurysms and haemorrhages to joint, tendon and muscle injuries - in the least invasive way.